banzaicloud/kurun/README.md

 </html>
 ```

-Also, it is possible to proxy HTTPS services from localhost (just add the `https://` scheme prefix to the URL):
+It's also possible to proxy HTTPS services from localhost (just add the `https://` scheme prefix to the URL):

 ```bash
 kurun port-forward --servicename pipeline https://localhost:9090